LostBeard/SpawnDev.EBML/README.md

 // FixDuration returns true if the WebM was modified var modified = webm.FixDuration();
-// webm.Modified will also be true if the WebM is modified if (modified)
+// webm.DataChanged will also be true if the WebM is modified if (modified)
 {
     var outFile = Path.Combine(Path.GetDirectoryName(inputFile)!, Path.GetFileNameWithoutExtension(inputFile) + ".fixed" + Path.GetExtension(inputFile));